chasercodeio/kubernetes-ports-homelab/grafanaLabs/README.md

 1. Grafana: The Main UI for everything data.
 Query, visualize, and alert

+2. Pyroscope: Scalable continous profiling backend (Just UI)

+3. Alloy: OTEL Collector distribution with prometheus pipeline

 ## To Do:

-1. Alloy: OTEL Collector distribution with prometheus pipeline

-2. Pyroscope: Scalable continous profiling backend

-3. Prometheus: Monitor Kubernates and cloud native
+1. Prometheus: Monitor Kubernates and cloud native

-4. Mimir: Scalable and performant metrics backend
+2. Mimir: Scalable and performant metrics backend

-5. Beyla: eBPF auto-instrumentation for https/gRPC
+3. Beyla: eBPF auto-instrumentation for https/gRPC